RMontesJ/tienda-online/README.md

 # porfolio-tienda-online
-Proyect porfolio as student of first year of DAM. install xampp and locate it in C:/xampp, open the program and start the services apache and mysql, click the button "admin" at MySQL.
+Proyect porfolio as student of DAM. install xampp and locate it in C:/xampp, open the program and start the services apache and mysql, click the button "admin" at MySQL.
 To start, create a user on phpMyAdmin with this credentials:
 name: Rafa,